-Cancun’s picture from the 70s – I wish I had seen it before but I wasn’t even born.
+I wish I had seen Cancun when it looked like this, but it was before but I wasn’t even born.
 It must have been an uncontaminated paradise compared to what it is now (see main picture – courtesy of Wikimedia).

 I always ask myself if progress is a good thing… it certainly is if you think about all the employment it creates, but I wonder if whether this the only possible way or there is a more sustainable option.

-Cancun, on the contrary, is a very recently built city, the downtown buildings, and streets make no sense at all and there’s nothing to see except for a few markets; the hotel zone is a skyline of gigantic hotels, though the majority of them offer a ”luxury experience” they are still blocking the stunning view of the powdery-white sand and multiple shades of blue of the amazing water.
+Cancun, on the contrary, is a very recently built city, the downtown buildings, and streets make no sense at all and there’s little to see; the hotel zone is a skyline of gigantic hotels, and although the majority of them offer a luxury experience they are still blocking the stunning view of the powdery-white sand and multiple shades of blue of the amazing water.

 Luckily there are some entrances to the beach that are of public access.
-Here is a list of my favorites.
+Here is a list of my favorites beaches in Cancun.

-The hotel area also offers a huge variety of nightclubs and bars for the young crowds, touristic shops, and restaurants.
+The hotel area also offers a huge variety of nightclubs and bars for the party lover, touristic shops, and delicious restaurants.

-Yet somehow, even without the historical feeling, I still reckon it has its charm…
+Yet somehow, even without the historical feeling, I still reckon Cancun has its charm…

-Living here, I have to say, was a blessing.
+Living here was a blessing.
 Cancun is known among the “mystics”, to be one of the most energetic centers of the world, and to be honest, even if you cannot touch it, you can totally feel it.
 I do.

 This is what is living here is for me.

 Furthermore, Cancun is located at just a 10 minute-drive from Cancun International Airport, which makes me feel connected to the rest of the world.